simila/Yunxuebang_autoanswerer/README.md

 		Initialion

-			Run get.py firstly to get current questions and answers.Its will be storaged in MySQL.You need to run this when the questions updated everytime.
+			Run get.py firstly to get current questions and answers.Its will be storaged in MySQL.
+			You need to run this when the questions updated everytime.

 		Using